Focus areas

-Research in the Enteric Neuroscience Program at Mayo Clinic encompasses multiple areas of focus, including molecular, cellular and biological functions of the healthy enteric nervous system as well as research focused on specific gastrointestinal diseases and conditions.
+Research in the Enteric Neuroscience Program at Mayo Clinic encompasses multiple areas of focus, including molecular, cellular and biological functions of the healthy enteric nervous system, as well as research that focuses on specific gastrointestinal diseases and conditions.
 Researchers study the causes, mechanisms and optimal treatments for a wide variety of digestive diseases.

 Cellular and molecular physiology of gastrointestinal disorders

-The Cellular and Molecular Physiology of Gastrointestinal Disorders Laboratory, led by Gianrico Farrugia, M.D., studies the regulation of gastrointestinal motility in cells and disease models.
-The laboratory focuses on:
+The Cellular and Molecular Physiology of Gastrointestinal Disorders Lab, led by Gianrico Farrugia, M.D., studies the regulation of gastrointestinal motility in cells and disease models.
+The lab focuses on:

 - Developing new mechanistic and therapeutic approaches to diabetic gastroparesis research.